Bambee26/44671_streaming-01/README.md

 In VS Code, open a terminal window (View / Terminal) and verify your software is installed and configured.

-- If Mac/Linux, the default terminal should work.
 - If Windows, be sure you're using a PowerShell terminal (rather than cmd).

 Important:

-- If Mac/Linux, change `python` to `python3` in the commands below.
-- In Windows, you might try `py` instead of `python`.
 - Type each command rather than copy & paste for best results.
 - Wait for each command to complete before running the next command.